imnnquy/profile/README.md

 ## Creator

+I developed this project from Start Bootstrap template, so below is their credit for their awesome project.

 Start Bootstrap was created by and is maintained by **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).

 * https://twitter.com/davidmillerskt